- NFL linebacker Dan Connor was released after his arrest

-New York (CNN) -- New York Giants linebacker Dan Connor was arrested after baggage screeners at Philadelphia's airport found a four-inch knife in his carry-on luggage, police said.
+New York Giants linebacker Dan Connor was arrested after baggage screeners at Philadelphia's airport found a four-inch knife in his carry-on luggage, police said.

 Connor was charged with posession of an offensive weapon after the switchblade showed up in an X-ray Saturday morning, Philadelphia Police spokeswoman Christine O'Brien told CNN.
 Transportation Security Administration screeners called in Philadelphia police, and Connor was taken into custody, O'Brien said.